Open plan living: Pros and cons

 Having an open plan living design means that your combined room(s) will be harder and more expensive to heat.
 This is because you will need to heat up the whole, larger space.

-With the UK in the middle of the worse energy price crisis in generations, this is something worth thinking about.
+With the UK having recently come through one of the worse energy price crisis in generations, this is something worth thinking about.

 Does open plan living add value?